Fundamental Theorem for Finitely Generated Modules over a PID (Invariant Factor Form)

 There is an -module isomorphism

-for some integer and nonzero elements that are not units and satisfy ;
+for some integer and nonzero nonunit elements that satisfy ;

-In particular, is a torsion module if and only if (and in this case the annihilator of is the ideal ).
+In particular, is a torsion module if and only if , in which case the annihilator of is the ideal .

-Let be a set of generators for of minimal cardinality and let be the corresponding surjective -module morphism, where .
+Let's proves this result.
+Let be a set of generators for of minimal cardinality and let be the corresponding surjective -module morphism.
 By the First Isomorphism Theorem for modules we then have .
-Using our structure theorem for free modules over a PID with the module and submodule , there is a new basis for (hence ) and nonzero elements with such that is a basis for (hence ).
+Using our structure theorem for free modules over a PID with the module and the submodule , there is a new basis for and nonzero elements with such that is a basis for .

-For each index we can let be the -module projection, while for indices we can let be the identity map.
+For each index , let be the -module projection, while for indices let be the identity map.
 Noting that and each submodule , these morphisms together define a surjective -module morphism

 In terms of the elements, this map is given by

-Noting that these are all formal sums, it's immediate that the kernel of this map is exactly .
+Noting that these are all formal sums (which we've tried to indicate using the formal sum notation), it's immediate that the kernel of this map is exactly .
 We can thus conclude

 For any of the that are units we have , so simply remove those terms from the direct sum.
 (Such would have to occur first in the list, since is a unit exactly when , and the divisibility condition on the is equivalent to the containment condition .)
 Then upon letting and noting , we have proven (1).